hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/03_counting_reads.md

 featureCounts is not available as a module on Orchestra, but we can add the path for it to our `$PATH` variable.

-	$ export PATH=/opt/bcbio/local/bin:$PATH
+	$ export PATH=/opt/bcbio/centos/bin:$PATH

 > Remember that this export command is going to "put featureCounts in your path" only for this interactive session.
-If you want to have the tool available to you all the time, add the above command to your `~/.bashrc` or your `~/.bash_profile` files.
+>
+> **Modify the export command in your `~/.bashrc file` to be `export PATH=/opt/bcbio/centos/bin:$PATH`.

 #### Running featureCounts